Senior Voting Guide: Strategies To Help Older Adults Vote In Each State

 THREE: A Lack of Reliable, Affordable, and Accessible Transportation

-Another critical hurdle in the way of seniors voting is transportation.
+Another critical hurdle in the way seniors vote is transportation.
 Limited mobility, difficulty driving, or lack of access to reliable transportation can all prevent older adults from voting.

 Fixing the transportation issue can free seniors of many stresses around voting.
 Below, we’ve collected a list of online resources and practical solutions to transportation on election day.